lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 **3.4.** This section explores the impact of the total number of observations for a given source (`numObs`) and the perihelion distance (`q`) on the quality of phase curve fitting in `i`-band as an example.
-First close any open plots except for one heatmap, and then click on "Chart options and tools" icon to make a new plot.
+First close any open plots except for one heatmap, and then click on "Chart options and tools" icon (single gear)to make a new plot.
 Select "Modify Trace", set the "X" to ``numObs``, "Y" to ``i_Herr``, the number of "X"- and "Y"-bins to 200.
 Lastly, set the min and max for the y-axis under the
 "Chart Options" to be 0 and 0.05 as follows.
-Make another plot by repeating the same paramter setting, but selecting "Add New Chart" and entering ``q`` on the x-axis.
+Make another plot by repeating the same paramter setting, by clicking on the "+" button, and this time
+and entering ``q`` on the x-axis.

 .. figure:: /_static/portal_tut04_step03c.png